shivangdubey/HacktoberFest2020/README.md

 2) If-Else

 ## How The Guess Game Works:
-1)Step 1: Add your name
+1) Step 1: Add your name
-2)Step 2: Select an option to guess a number
+2) Step 2: Select an option to guess a number
-3)Step 3: The game starts to guessing the numbers
+3) Step 3: The game starts to guessing the numbers

 **Screenshot**